How does Sojourn8 allocate usage between owners?

 A common reason why many people don’t buy a second home outright is because they don’t think they’ll use it enough.
 Most second homes which are not rented out are empty for up to 10 months every year.

 Co-ownership offers the perfect solution, as long as owners are able to use their perfect holiday home at times which suit them.
 So that’s one of the first questions we’re asked by prospective buyers.
+Early on in the buying process with Sojourn8, the Discovery stage includes a meeting with each prospective buyer to discuss their use preferences.

-Early on in the buying process with Sojourn8, the Discovery stage includes a meeting with each prospective buyer to discuss their holiday needs.
-Not all buyers will want peak months, maybe preferring the ‘shoulder’ weeks when the destination is quieter and cooler.
+For traditional vacation destinations, not all buyers will want peak months, maybe preferring the ‘shoulder’ weeks when the destination is quieter and cooler.
 Some may want a fixed week every year to celebrate a special occasion.
 Others may prefer more short stays or last minute trips.

-We see this as a vital part of the process – aggregating owners with a range of use preferences which will ensure their experience is as close to whole ownership as possible and strikes a fair balance between certainty and flexibility when it comes to booking stays in their home.
+We see this as a vital part of the process – aggregating owners with a mix of use preferences which will ensure their experience is as close to whole ownership as possible and strikes a fair balance between certainty and flexibility when it comes to booking stays in their home.

-Why do we think this works?
-Unlike systems used by some co-ownership companies which rely on a ‘first come first served’ reservation system, our hands on approach to aggregation ensures that every Sojourn8 owner has the best opportunity to use their holiday home whenever they want.
+Unlike systems used by some co-ownership companies which rely on a ‘first come first served’ reservation system, our bespoke approach to aggregation ensures that every Sojourn8 owner has the best opportunity to use their home whenever they want.

 Featured articles